 And it doesn’t help that there are all kinds of conflicting interpretations and advice out there.
 You are left confused about what what your fearful avoidant ex feels about you, if they’re interested in you or if your ex is just confused about their feelings about you.

-I’ve seen clients go deeper and deeper into denial because they misinterpret mixed signals from their ex.
-I’ve also seen cases where someone gave up on trying to get because of their ex’s confusing words and actions; and their chances of getting back together with their ex were very good.
+I’ve seen clients go deeper and deeper into denial because they misinterpret mixed signals from their fearful avoidant ex.
+I’ve also seen cases where someone with a good chance of attracting back a fearful avoidant gave up on trying to get back together because of a fearful avoidant was sending too many confusing mixed signals.
 And there have been cases where someone completely ruined their chances because they misinterpreted their ex’s mixed signals.

 1. If a fearful avoidant ex is still angry or upset with you, it means they still love you